miku/subtitling/README.md

         3,35:55:00
         ...

-    The resulting srt looks like:
+    The resulting srt looks like (the time format here is `HH:MM:SS,milliseconds`):

         $ cat sample.srt
         0